Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Introduction

 \section{Introduction}

 Observations in cosmology and astrophysics clearly support the presence of dark matter (DM)~\cite{Bertone:2004pz}.
 Its features, such as mass and interactions are however still unknown.
 One of the most promising experimental avenues is to search for small energy depositions from the dark matter elastically scattering in sensitive detectors on Earth.
 An attractive dark matter candidate is Weakly Interacting Massive Particles (WIMPs), which have been explored in various direct detection, indirect detection and collider experiments.
 The null results have produced very stringent limits on the WIMP-nucleus scattering cross section heavier than 1 GeV.
-Thus the hunt for sub-GeV dark matter is a hot topic at the cutting edge of physics research.
-However, as the sensitivity lost for the light dark matter detection, the traditional strategies for detecting WIMP-type dark matter are no longer feasible.
+Thus the hunt for sub-GeV dark matter is a hot topic at the cutting edge of physics research.Nevertheless, the sub-GeV dark matter can emerge in some fundamental theory such as the Next-to-Minimal supersymmetry standard model (NMSSM)~\cite{Abdughani:2017dqs,Cao:2015efs,Wang:2014kja}.
+The self-interaction can be realized between the light dark matter to solve the small structure problems {\em etc}~\cite{Wang:2022lxn}.
+However, as the sensitivity is lost for the light dark matter detection, the traditional strategies for detecting WIMP-type dark matter are no longer feasible.
 Physicists are striving to create techniques for detecting light dark matter.

 Among all the new ways searching for the sub-GeV dark matter, the ionization signal on the detectors could be the most promising one.
 In the dual-phase Xenon Time Projection Chamber, the Xenon atoms in the Liquid Xenon phase can be ionized due to a collision.
 Then the ionized electrons drift into the Gaseous Xenon layer at the top of the detector in presence of an external electric field, which produces a proportional scintillation light, namely the S2 signal.
 In the theoretical studies, such ionization signals can come from the DM-electron scattering~\cite{Essig:2011nj, Essig:2012yx,Essig:2015cda,Chen:2015pha,Essig:2017kqs, Cao:2020bwd,Bloch:2020uzh,Knapen:2021run,Hochberg:2021pkt,Xia:2021vbz,Xia:2020apm,Li:2014vza} or the DM-nucleus scattering through the Migdal effect that originates from non-instantaneous movement of electron cloud during a nuclear recoil event~\cite{Migdal:1939,Vergados:2005dpd,Moustakidis:2005gx,Ejiri:2005aj, Bernabei:2007jz,Ibe:2017yqa,Dolan:2017xbu,Bell:2019egg,Baxter:2019pnz,Essig:2019xkx, GrillidiCortona:2020owp,Liu:2020pat,Knapen:2020aky,Liang:2020ryg,Flambaum:2020xxo, Bell:2021zkr,Acevedo:2021kly,keyun:2021}.